htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 HTCondor causes, or by using *condor_q*.

-Using just *condor_q* while a DAGMan workflow is running will display condensed information regarding the overall workflow progess under the DAGMan proper job as follows:
+Using just *condor_q* while a DAGMan workflow is running will display condensed information regarding the overall workflow progress under the DAGMan proper job as follows:

 .. code-block:: console